 WiFiRanger's Spruce indoor router is the mid-tier indoor router in WiFiRanger's Converge lineup that began shipping in October 2019.
 It offers a slim profile but with robust features, and is designed to easily pair with a WiFiRanger Converge (Teton, Denali, or Everest) installed on an RV roof.

-But like the other WiFiRanger Converge routers, the Spruce also works standalone - and if you do not need the roof-mounted features, the Spruce by itself is an exceptional value with plenty of features built in and future upgrade potential.
+But like the other WiFiRanger Converge routers, the Spruce also works standalone - and if you do not need the roof-mounted features, the Spruce by itself is an exceptional value with plenty of features built in.